Topic

 A woman working with a robotic arm in a classrooms setting.

-A Strong Policy, Governance and Institutional Support Framework
+A Strong Policy, Governance & Institutional Support Framework

 U of T has a modern, flexible ownership Inventions Policy allowing U of T inventors to assume full responsibility for patenting and commercialization, or offer the invention to U of T and access direct support and assistance from the university.
 U of T actively promotes the innovation and IP services offered to our innovation community, including support throughout the process for the mandatory Disclosure of Inventions.